-Have you ever been in a situation where you’ve been struggling with Teams and Skype for Business not cooperating?
+Have you ever been struggling with Teams and Skype for Business not cooperating?
 Or maybe your Teams messages are not being received externally?
+Maybe you are using Islands mode.
 Read on!

 In this post I will introduce you to the Teams coexistence modes, which will probably lead you to the root cause of your issues (if any).
 You can find the modes switch within the Microsoft Teams admin center > Org-wide settings > Teams upgrade.